 During Q3 2021, we recorded net restructuring recoveries of \$0.7 million, consisting of cash restructuring charges of \$0.1 million, and non-cash restructuring recoveries of \$0.8 million.
 During YTD 2021, we recorded net restructuring charges of \$8.1 million, consisting of cash restructuring charges of \$8.3 million, and net non-cash restructuring recoveries of \$0.2 million (consisting of non-cash restructuring charges of \$0.6 million and non-cash restructuring recoveries of \$0.8 million).
 The cash restructuring charges in Q3 2021 and YTD 2021 consisted primarily of employee termination costs.
 The non-cash restructuring recoveries in Q3 2021 and YTD 2021 primarily reflect gains on the sale of surplus equipment.
 Non-cash restructuring charges for YTD 2021 consisted primarily of the write-down of equipment related to disengaged programs.
-Predominately all of the Q3 2021 restructuring recoveries pertained to our CCS segment and approximately one half of the YTD 2021 restructuring charges pertained to our A&D business.
+Predominately all of the Q3 2021 restructuring recoveries pertained to our CCS segment and approximately one half of the YTD 2021 restructuring charges pertained to our ATS segment, and included actions related to our A&D business.
 During Q3 2020 and YTD 2020, we recorded an aggregate of \$3.7 million and \$19.0 million of restructuring charges, respectively, consisting of cash charges of \$3.0 million and \$16.6 million, respectively, primarily for employee termination costs, and non-cash charges of \$0.7 million and \$2.4 million, respectively, reflecting the write-down of right-of-use (ROU) assets for vacated properties and losses on the sale of surplus equipment.
-Non-cash charges of \$0.2 million and \$10.2 million and \$10.2 million and \$2.4 million, respectively, reflecting the write-down of certain equipment related to disengaged programs in the first quarter of 2020 (Q1 2020).
+Non-cash charges for YTD 2020 also included the write-down of certain equipment related to disengaged programs in the first quarter of 2020 (Q1 2020).
 Two-thirds of the Q3 2020 and YTD 2020 charges pertained to our ATS segment.
 Our restructuring provision at September 30, 2021 was \$5.5 million (December 31, 2020 - \$4.7 million), which we recorded in the current portion of provisions on our consolidated balance sheet.